syazsolo/sovereignty/README.md

 `The Prisoner's Dilemma` is a fascinating problem (actually its a literal game) that emerges from `Game Theory 🎮`

 sovereignty\_ is for everyone to quickly setup a player & play this game.
 You will find plenty of help in this repo.
-I will make sure of it.

 Here is Veritasium to explain [`The Prisoner's Dilemma`](https://www.youtube.com/watch?v=mScpHTIi-kM)

 ## \_definitions:

-- `_player` : the gladiator in the colosseum
+- `player` : the gladiator in the colosseum
-  - `_player<human>` : defined by `_programmers`
+  - `player<human>` : defined by `programmers`
-  - `_player<droid>` : defined by famous strategies from `Game Theory 🎮`
+  - `player<droid>` : defined by famous strategies from `Game Theory 🎮`
-- `_rules` : rules every gladiator must obey
+- `rules` : rules every gladiator must obey

 ## sovereignty\_

 The colosseum only holds the Ferocious Bout 👑 periodically.
 The date will be well informed to everyone.

-You can pull the PR anytime to build the best `_player` to beat everybody, but a good gladiator knows to be patient.
-The good gladiator knows to prepare for the future.
+You can pull the PR anytime to build the best `player` to beat everybody, but a good gladiator knows to be patient and to prepare for the future.

-`_rules` evolve based on everyone's creativity.
+`rules` evolve based on everyone's creativity.
 I invite discussions & PRs.
 However, final decision is on me.

 ## The Ferocious Bout 👑

 The Ferocious Bout 👑 will be the undisputable proof of might.
-The top 10 `_players` will be hailed in the `README` of sovereignty\_ 👑 for the whole week.
+The top 10 `players` will be hailed in the `README` of sovereignty\_ 👑 for the whole week.

 1.
 2.